 Android development is one of the coolest fields in computer science.
 The majority of the android apps use Kotlin and Java.
-In this blog, we are going to look around two very similar programming languages i.e. Java was launched in 1995 by Sun Microsystem which is a subsidiary of Oracle and Kotlin that was officially released in 2016 by JetBrains.
+In this blog, we are going to look at two very similar programming languages i.e. Java was launched in 1995 by Sun Microsystem which is a subsidiary of Oracle and Kotlin was officially released in 2016 by JetBrains.

 This blog will let you explore the difference between Java vs Kotlin, the key features of each language, advantages, and disadvantages of each language.